jcronkdc/fieldforge/BUILDER_MASTER_INSTRUCTIONS.md

 **To confirm you understand this workflow, respond exactly:**

 `"WORKFLOW UNDERSTOOD.
 I am the CODE FIXER.
-I fix security vulnerabilities, document fixes with reference IDs (F1, F2, F3...), and say 'READY' when complete.
+I fix security vulnerabilities, document fixes in PLANNING_KICKBACK.md with reference IDs (F1, F2, F3...), and say 'READY' when complete.
 If reviewer finds problems, code comes back to me with new reference ID and I fix additional issues.
-I NEVER update PLANNING_KICKBACK.md - only the reviewer does that.
-I only fix code and document my fixes."`
+PLANNING_KICKBACK.md is the ONLY document I work with.
+I NEVER create new files or documents."`

 **Say this exactly to confirm understanding before any security work.**